The Dictionary of American Studio Ceramics, 1946 Onward

 BIOGRAPHY

-Laura Ross is known for wood-fired and salt fired, porcelain and stoneware pottery, sometimes finished with hand alterations.
-Ross studied with Tom Marsh while at the University of Louisville, who was a major influence on Ross’s craftsmanship and style.
+Laura Ross is known for wood and salt fired porcelain and stoneware pottery that is sometimes finished with hand alterations.
+Ross studied with Tom Marsh while at the University of Louisville.
+Marsh was a major influence on Ross’s craftsmanship and style.

 Ross taught art in public schools for 11 years, before becoming a full-time studio potter.
-For the first ten years, Ross made decorative production pottery, fired in electric kilns, before deciding to switch to gas and wood firing, and using temmoku, shino, and celadon glazes.
-In 2007, Ross chose to focus on salt and soda atmospheric firings.
+For the first ten years, Ross made decorative production pottery, fired in electric kilns.
+He then moved on to gas and wood firing, and using temmoku, shino, and celadon glazes.
+In 2007 Ross chose to focus on salt and soda atmospheric firings.

 Public Collections